 Hellerman, Joseph H. Embracing Shared Ministry: Power and Status in the Early Church and Why it Matters Today.
 Grand Rapids, Mich.
 Kregel, 2013.
 313 pp. Pb; $17.99.
-Link
+Link to Kregel

 In 2005 Joseph Hellerman published Reconstructing Honor in Roman Philippi: Carmen Christi as cursus pudorum (SNTS 131; Cambridge University Press).
 There are a great deal of similarities between Reconstructing Honor in Roman Philippi and this new book published by Kregel Ministry.
 In fact, Embracing Shared Ministry draws on the insights of that earlier work and attempts to show that Paul’s vision of the church is counter to the Greco-Roman pursuit of honor and status.